internet-identity-labs/NFID-SDK/scripts/README.md

 ### Setup ngrok

 In order to scan the QRCode with your mobile phone while your NFID frontend runs on localhost, it's required to setup a reverse proxy.
 Therefor you need to [download ngrok].
-Place the binary `ngrok` within this (`scripts`) folder.
+Place the binary `ngrok` within this (`NFID-SDK/scripts`) folder.

 ### Available scripts

 #### 1. `tunnel-to-create-ic-app-react-demo-nfid-frontend.sh`

 Tunnels to the prebuild nfid frontend for the demo application.
-To use the tunnel you need to execute the script: `./scripts/tunnel-to-create-ic-app-react-demo-nfid-frontend.sh`
+To use the tunnel you need to execute the script: `./scripts/tunnel-to-create-ic-app-react-demo-nfid-frontend.sh` from the NFID-SDK folder

 Copy the assigned domain from `ngrok` output: